PlaneyeMaster/TestRealBandMultiUser/Plugins/BackUp/Readme.txt

     https://github.com/PlaneyeMaster/nDisplayDemo.git
 14) go to the git bash shell
 15) git remote add origin https://github.com/PlaneyeMaster/nDisplayDemo.git
+    15.1) Create a branch "master"
+          git branch master
+16  git add .
+17) git commit -m "First Commit"
+18) git push -u origin master
+    18.1) If you get an error like "remote: error: File Content/ArchvisProject/Levels/Interior_Lightmass_BuiltData.uasset is 406.02 MB; this exceeds GitHub's file size limit of 100.00 MB" then try the following command to remove the following files git filter-branch -f --tree-filter 'rm -f Content/StarterContent/HDRI/HDRI_Epic_Courtyard_Daylight.uasset' HEAD git gc --prune=now --aggressive
+          git commit -m "Removing Large files"
-16) git push -u origin master
+          git push -u origin master
-17) If you get any error while pushing large file in excess of 100 MB git lfs track <filename>
+19) If you get any error while pushing large file in excess of 100 MB git lfs track <filename>
       git commit

+20) Verify if the repository is updated correctly 20.1) Go to the browser and open the github url 20.2) Navigate to your repository
+     You should see your folders here

 Cloning Git Repository
 ======================